 - Cambridge Tower A

-- Public restrooms: On our main campus, bathrooms are located on each floor of the main hospital, Center for Advanced Heart Care, Orthopedics and Medical Pavilion and Cambridge Tower A. For the health of our patients, visitors should not use patient bathrooms.
+- Public restrooms: On our main campus, bathrooms are located on each floor of the main hospital, Center for Advanced Heart Care, Medical Pavilion and Cambridge Tower A. For the health of our patients, visitors should not use patient bathrooms.